Myths, Vendors & What AUSTRAC Won't Do to You

 This article draws on public statements by AUSTRAC's CEO Brendan Thomas and industry experts across multiple events.
 Key sources:

-Disclaimer: This article is published by GetPost Labs Pty Ltd, a technology company building compliance software.
-All content is for educational purposes only and does not constitute legal, financial, or compliance advice.
-While we make every effort to ensure accuracy, this article may contain errors or omissions.
+Disclaimer: This content is general information only.
+It is not legal, financial or compliance advice.
+Organisations should check AUSTRAC guidance, legislation, their own AML/CTF Program and professional advice where needed.
+This article is published by GetPost Labs Pty Ltd, a technology company building compliance software; while we make every effort to ensure accuracy, it may contain errors or omissions.
 Always refer to the authoritative text on legislation.gov.au and seek professional advice for your specific circumstances.
 If you spot an error or have a suggestion, please reach out to sumit@getpostlabs.io.